The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 There’s no right or wrong way to enter the German market, and each approach has advantages and disadvantages.

 For example, a local branch office may be less tightly regulated and taxed than a wholly-owned subsidiary.
 However, the parent company of the local branch office would have legal liability for all of its actions in Germany, which is not usually the case with a wholly-owned subsidiary.
-Acquisition can be a fast way into the market but it means inheriting the existing business’s structure and customer perceptions.
+Acquisition can be a fast way into the market, but it means inheriting the existing business’s structure and customer perceptions.

 There’s no perfect strategy, which is why a custom solution is the best option, based on thorough research, preparation and design thinking.